nezticle/RaspberryPi-BuildRoot/README.md

 Change to your SDK directory and and start the build (this can take a few hours the first time).
 `cd $BSQUASK_DIR`
 `make`
 *Do not use the -j option with this Makefile!
-The number of make jobs is specified by the BuildRoot configuration, and overriding this with the -j flag here breaks the build system.
-If you want to change the number of build jobs run:*
+The optimum number of make jobs is determined by BuildRoot, and overriding this with the -j flag here breaks the build system.
-`sed 's/BR2_JLEVEL=5/BR2_JLEVEL=N/' .config > .tmp_config; mv .tmp_config .config`
-*replacing the N with the number of build jobs, then run make as above*

 ## Using Generated Image on the Raspberry Pi ##